-- Install new belt from tractor rear to front, over the steering plate (F) and above clutch brake pedal shaft (G). - Pull belt toward front of tractor and roll belt onto engine pulley (E). - Pull belt toward rear of tractor.
-Carefully work belt down around transmission cooling fan and onto the input pulley (D).
-Be sure belt is inside the belt keeper. - Install belt on centerspan idler (C). - Install belt through stationary idler (A) and clutching idler (B). - Make sure belt is in all pulley grooves and inside all belt guides and keepers. - Install mower (See "TO INSTALL MOWER" in this section of manual).
+1. Install new belt from tractor rear to front, over the steering plate (F) and above clutch brake pedal shaft (G).

+- 2. Pull belt toward front of tractor and roll belt onto engine pulley (E). - 3.
+Pull belt toward rear of tractor.
+Carefully work belt down around transaxle input pulley (D).
+Be sure belt is inside the belt keeper. - 4.
+Install belt through stationary idler (A) and clutching idler (B). - 5.
+Make sure belt is in all pulley grooves and inside all belt guides and keepers. - 6.
+Install mower (See "TO INSTALL MOWER" section in this manual).